swcarpentry/shell-novice/episodes/03-create.md

 ```
 {: .output}

-`ls` with a filename as an argument lists that file itself as the output if the file exists in the directory specified in the argument.
-Otherwise, an error similar as above is printed.
+`ls` with a filename or directory as an argument only lists the requested file or directory.
+If the file given as the argument doesn't exist, the shell returns an error as we saw above.
-We can use this to see that `quotes.txt` has indeed moved to and present in our current directory:
+We can use this to see that `quotes.txt` is now present in our current directory:

 ~~~
 $ ls quotes.txt